AmazingThew/KnobSock/readme.md

 * Default port is 8008.
 If you need to change that just edit the code like a normal person; config files are for nerds.
 * MIDI only sends data when a value changes.
 This means when the server starts it has no way of knowing the knobs' positions until you change them.
 It works around this by writing all the knob values to disk and loading them on startup.
 Just don't move the knobs while the server is off and it'll always be correct (values are written to disk every time a client disconnects)

-##C++ Client
-Everything's static.
-Just call `Knobs::start()` when your game starts and use the `get()` functions to retrieve knob values.
-It spawns a thread to do all the socket blocking and there's currently no way to shut it down short of killing the program but I don't mind and neither should you.

 ##C# Client
-Again, static everything.
+Everything's static; just import the class anywhere you want access to knobs.
 Call `Knobs.Start()` to initialize and then use the `Get()` functions to retrieve values. `Stop()` disconnects from the server and shuts down the client thread.

 ##Unity Client
 This is just the C# client with some extra Monobehavior functionality for shader dev.
 Add it as a component to something in your scene; it'll bind all the knob values to global floats in your shaders.
 Just define `float Knob0; float Knob1; float Knob2` etc at the top of your shader passes to get access to the values.
-Note the capital K; the bindings are case-sensitive so if you define `knob0` it'll default to 0 and you'll be confused.
+Note the capital K; the bindings are case-sensitive.
 There's currently a bug with this code where if you recompile a script while in Play mode it'll get disconnected from the server.
 Haven't looked into that yet.
-Recompiling in Play mode crashes the editor more often than it actually works anyway.
+Recompiling in Play mode crashes the editor more often than anything useful anyway.

+##C++ Client
+Windows-only at present.
+Everything's static.
+Just call `Knobs::start()` when your game starts and use the `get()` functions to retrieve knob values.
+It spawns a thread to do all the socket blocking and there's currently no way to shut it down short of killing the program but whatever man.

 ##Python Client
-Don't use this for anything other than verifying that the server's working.
-It just blocks on socket IO in an infinite loop.
-Incredibly useful, obviously.
+Only useful for quickly verifying that the server's working.
+It just blocks on socket IO in an infinite loop and prints values to the console.

 #BUGS